 The Purdue University chart below represents a range of quality for tomato and pepper from a lower average DLI—resulting in minimum acceptability—to a high average DLI that achieves greater finish and consistent yield.

 Researchers and growers have observed that increasing DLI generally increases biomass and fruiting, and that’s true up to a certain point.
 Every plant has a threshold, beyond which further light exposure may not encourage growth at the same rate.

 It is up to every greenhouse operation to determine target DLI based on growth objectives to strike a balance between underlighting, which may result in anemic production, and overlighting, which may stress plants and yield diminishing returns.
-Of course, target DLIalone does not dictate the final harvest numbers; the interactions of temperature, CO? levels, and fertigation must also be accounted for in addition to the plants’ light needs.
+Of course, target DLI alone does not dictate the final harvest numbers; the interactions of temperature, CO2 levels, and fertigation must also be accounted for in addition to the plants’ light needs.